What Is a 401(k)?

 - First, contribute at least enough to get your full employer match.
 The match is like free money on top of your paycheck.
 It's a reward for saving for the future.
 Take every matching dollar you can get.

 - Once you've exhausted the match, try to reach the maximum in your traditional IRA or Roth IRA.
-The maximum is $6,000 for 2019 and 2020.
+The maximum is $6,500 for 2023.
 Those 50 and older can contribute an additional $1,000 catch-up contribution here in addition to the catch-up in their 401(k).

 - If you hit the max on your IRA, go back to your 401(k) and contribute up to the annual maximum.